MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/search/configure-result-sources-for-search.md

     - Click **Launch Query Builder**.

-    - In the **Build Your Query** dialog box, optionally build the query by specifying filters, sorting, and testing on the tabs as shown in the following tables.
+    - In the **Build Your Query** dialog, optionally build the query by specifying filters, sorting, and testing on the tabs as shown in the following tables.

 **On the BASICS tab**